Have a Question? Call Us: (855) 876-3060

 Mesalamine (also known as 5-aminosalicylic acid) is prescribed to patients to help with ulcerative colitis, a type of bowel disease.
 It does not cure ulcerative colitis, but it may decrease the number of stools, the amount of blood in the stools, and the rectal bleeding caused by irritation of the colon.
 Mesalamine is an aminosalicylate anti-inflammatory drug.
 It is believed to work by blocking the production of certain natural chemicals that may cause pain and swelling.

-Mesalamine is available in both a 1000mg suppository and a 400mg delayed-release tablet.
+Mesalamine is available in both a 1000mg suppository and a 600mg suppository with budesonide.
 The tablets are similar to the discontinued medication Asacol and can help reduce symptoms of ulcerative colitis.
-Mesalamine can also be combined into a suppository with budesonide — a corticosteroid that reduces inflammation.
+A combination can be made into a suppository with budesonide, which is a corticosteroid that reduces inflammation.